 Mod Pod is a sculpture inspired by a vintage toy space capsule crossed with a straw dispenser and retro spinning top.
 Each level contains different suspended objects to discover.
 Give each section a gentle spin and peek inside to see the movement of the tiny treasures inside and imagine your own liftoff.
 The different surface patterns are inspired by textiles from around the world.
 The colors are inspired by brightly colored vintage toy tops, as well as lighthouses.

 This sculpture is on loan from the artist.

 Storage and Utility Boxes

 Since 2018, with grants from the National Endowment for the Arts and the Eden Prairie Community Foundation, the City has transformed eight storage and utility boxes into permanent public art.
 Each design comes from a Minnesota artist chosen through an application process.

-These pieces of art allow the City to beautify functional items that typically stick out as an eyesore in otherwise well-maintained and attractive park settings.
-Covering the boxes with weather-resistant material that serves as a canvas for artwork extends the life of the equipment and, more importantly, allows for the discovery of art in what many would consider unexpected places – athletic complexes.
+This artwork allows the City to beautify functional items that typically stick out as an eyesore in otherwise well-maintained and attractive park settings.
+Covering the boxes with weather-resistant material that serves as a canvas for artwork extends the life of the equipment and, more importantly, allows for the discovery of art in what many would consider unexpected places — athletic complexes.

-The project meets several City Council goals, including Sense of Community, Preserved and Beautiful Environment and Innovative and Sustainable Practices, as well as the City’s comprehensive plan, Aspire Eden Prairie 2040.
+The project meets several City Council goals, including Sense of Community, Preserved and Beautiful Environment and Innovative and Sustainable Practices, as well as goals set out in the City’s comprehensive plan, Aspire Eden Prairie 2040.
 Public art is one of the elements identified in the Aspire plan’s vision for the future of Eden Prairie, with focus groups and workshops identifying desired locations for public art installations throughout the City.

 Box Locations and Artists